a11smiles/WellArchitected-OpenHack/docs/outline.md

 * Discuss options for securing database connection strings and implement a solution
 * Adding Application Insights to an application
 * Configuring VM to send telemetry via Application Insights or Log Analytics agent
-* Replacing ELB with WAF (Web App Firewall) and configuring OWASP
+* Replacing ELB with Application Gateway and configuring OWASP
 * Comparing performance to baselines and ensuring that business SLAs are met with changes in architecture
 * Discuss potential cost improvements (Azure Reserved Instances)